Legacy-Edition-Minigames/Minigames/INSTALLATION.md

 #### Dependencies

-The installer will try to install FabricMC and the required mods for you, but if it fails you can manually install then:
+The installer will try to install FabricMC and the required mods for you, but if it fails you can manually install them:

 * [FabricMC](https://fabricmc.net/use/)